 • The level of stress and health also measured with the COPSOQ test (level of stress, somatic stress, depressive symptoms, burnout).

 • Level of personal development (no development vs. some form of coaching, mentoring, leadership training)

-High stress is known to reduce the ability to modulate, regulate and reduce negative emotions, leading to reduced levels of empathy, cognitive function, job dissatisfaction and increasing the intention to leave, sleep disturbances, the cardiovascular risk, diabetes, obesity, accelerated rate of biological aging, alcoholism and drug addiction, suicidal ideation, accidents after a night shift, conflict between family and professional life, marital conflicts or problems.
+High stress is known to reduce the ability to modulate, regulate and reduce negative emotions, leading to reduced levels of empathy, cognitive function, job dissatisfaction and increasing the intention to leave, sleep disturbances, the cardiovascular risk, diabetes, obesity, accelerated rate of biological ageing, alcoholism and drug addiction, suicidal ideation, accidents after a night shift, conflict between family and professional life, marital conflicts or problems.

 Within the framework of this research, the procedure of selecting the participants included contacting a homogeneous number of 638 participants, of which 117 responded the survey in full.
 The group was formed by means of random sampling, following a corporate population predominantly in Europe, aged between 25-60 years, speaking English language and at various organizational hierarchical levels, starting from individual contributor to managerial positions with or without subordinates, exposed or not to a form of personal development in the past 5 years.

 Following the study, the following 6 main hypotheses were validated